-76. For the past 25 years the aftermath of the disaster at the Chernobyl nuclear power plant has been placing an additional burden on the State with regard to securing all categories of human rights.
-Expenditure on overcoming the adverse social, economic, cultural and other impacts of the accident amounts to US\$ 1 million per day, or US\$ 730 per resident of the contaminated area.
-Since the accident, the State has spent more than US\$ 18 billion in total on needs occasioned by Chernobyl.
+77. Expenditure on overcoming the adverse social, economic, cultural and other impacts of the Chernobyl nuclear power plant amounts to US\$ 1 million per day, or US\$ 730 per resident of the contaminated area.
+Since the accident, the State has spent approximately US\$ 20 billion in total on needs occasioned by Chernobyl.

-77. At present more than 1,100,000 people, or 12 per cent of the country's population, live in the 2,367 communities situated in zones contaminated by radioactive fallout.
+78. At present more than 1,100,000 people, or 12.1 per cent of the country's population, live in the 2,383 communities situated in zones contaminated by radioactive fallout.

-78. The Government is carrying out social, economic and ecological rehabilitation in the contaminated area in an effort to create the necessary conditions for economic activity that is not hampered by radiation and for a further reduction of the health risk faced by the affected population.
+79. The Government is carrying out social, economic and ecological rehabilitation in the contaminated area in an effort to create the necessary conditions to permit economic activity to take place without restrictions imposed by radiation and to achieve a further reduction in the health risk faced by the affected population.

-79. Despite the long-term obstacles stemming from the aftermath of the disaster at the Chernobyl nuclear power plant, the Government is pursuing a consistent policy of securing a decent standard of living for the population.
+80. Despite the long-term obstacles stemming from the aftermath of the disaster at the Chernobyl nuclear power plant, the Government is pursuing a consistent policy of securing a decent standard of living for the population.